soapdog/elm-miniplate/README.md

 ```

 You can call the script above passing arguments you'd normally pass to the `elm` binary and it should just work.

+## TODO
+There are many things to implement, on the roadmap I have:

+- [ ] : add support for rollup